👉

 Remember to replace the key fingerprint generated in the previous step.

-Refer to my blog on SOPS for more details on installing and configuring SOPS (with PGP keys or other key management services).
+For more details on installing and configuring SOPS (with PGP keys or other key management services), see A Comprehensive Guide to SOPS.

 Finally, we can install the helm-secrets plugin.
 Click here to get the latest version (at the time of writing, the latest version is v4.6.1).
 Then, run the following command to install: